The journey includes action, terror and platforms, with the arrival on Xbox of a title until now linked to PlayStation.

 | Don't miss anything and follow us on Google News! |

 The release calendar doesn’t slow down as Christmas approaches, and today, December 19, Xbox adds a new batch of games for Xbox Series and Xbox One.
-A varied list, with action, platform, and horror proposals, highlighting the arrival of a former PlayStation exclusive that finally jumps into the Xbox ecosystem.
+A varied list with action, platform, and horror proposals stands out, especially with the arrival of a former PlayStation exclusive that finally makes the leap to the Xbox ecosystem.

-As usual, these are mid-profile and independent releases, but with very different ideas and options for both solo and cooperative play.
+As usual, these are medium and independent profile releases, but with very different ideas and options for both solo and cooperative play.

 Today’s Releases on Xbox – December 19